romainljsimon/moonwalk/README.md

-# sphere_walk
+# Sphere Walk
-Simulates random walks on the sphere
+This package simulates random walks on the sphere.

+How to install the package?

+How to use the package?